Your membership has expired

 Photo: John Powers/Consumer Reports Photo: John Powers/Consumer Reports

-On our vehicle model pages, we also now indicate each vehicle’s charging speed for a variety of chargers.
-A car might be capable of superfast charging, but if you don’t have access to a 350-kilowatt charger, we can also tell you the charging speed you will get at slower and more common chargers.
+On our electric vehicle model pages, we also indicate each vehicle’s charging speed for various chargers.
+A car might be capable of super-fast charging, but if you don’t have access to a 350-kilowatt charger, we can also tell you the charging speed you will get at slower and more common chargers.

 “The size of the charger or how quickly a battery goes from 20 percent to 80 percent charged is only part of the equation,” Knizek says.
 “How quickly you can add miles is what matters most.”
 The top-scoring vehicles are those that charge quickly but are also very efficient.